 - Only events coming from logged-in sessions can trigger abandoned cart messages.
 Otherwise, contacts should be identified in another way, for example, if contacts navigate to your website by clicking the relevant email (it depends on your implementation).
 For this reason, you need to implement the parameters

 - You need to have a dynamic product block.
-Currently, the product block can display one item per row and a maximum of 10 products.
+Currently, the product block can display one item per row.
 The order of items is the same as their order in the cart (it depends on your website but usually the first item in the campaign is the last product that was added to the cart).